 There are some superb unique accommodation options in the Kiama region including Terragong 1858, a hidden gem in the village of Jamberoo.

 This exquisite B&B hosted by interior designer Darryl Gordon and his partner Simon Milner is warm and welcoming as well as impeccably styled.
 You won’t want to leave the book-lined drawing room where guests can enjoy complimentary afternoon wine and nibbles daily at 4.30pm.

 Address: 467 Jamberoo Rd, Jamberoo

-For larger groups, check out Dovecote, two luxury holiday houses set on a working farm a short drive from Kiama, where guests will share the property with a herd of dairy cows.
+For larger groups, check out one of our unique family accommodation entries on the 100 Unique Stays Across Australia Dovecote.
+A favourite for celebrities like Russel Crowe the two luxury holiday houses are set on a working farm a short drive from Kiama, where guests will share the property with a herd of dairy cows.
 The Headland is a four bedroom architect-designed residence with an expansive living wing to entertain friends and family.

 While The Range is a spectacular two-bedroom retreat ideal for small gatherings and boasting a plunge pool overlooking Werri Beach.

 Nearby Soul of Gerringong offers a coastal cool collection of self-contained spaces allowing large groups to stay together with the privacy of their own en-suite room, blurring the lines between boutique hotel and holiday home.

 Seek out independent bookstore/cosy cafe Bouquiniste in the little arcade off Terralong Street.
 This hidden gem stocks a curated collection of the latest books and serves up impressive Brewtown coffee in a super-cute setting with shelves lined with books, a cool feature wall and a leather banquette; it’s the perfect place to while away the afternoon.